jbobbylopez/hi/ROADMAP.md

 - Improved testing scope, focused on indicators and statuses

 #### Logical Separation of Concerns ####
-- [🚧] Remove the dependency on 'watch' command for continuous monitoring.
-The GNU 'watch' command that comes with most Linux distributions tends to strip ANSI color codes from plain-text output.
-Although the 'watch' command is very preformant (it's written in C), it still has some limitations.
-With 'hi', because the tools is leveraging curses output based on the Rich module, I need to have a bit more control of the output, even when used as a continuous monitor.
-And so implementing a native watch functionality seems to make the most sense.

-  **GOAL:** Enable continously updated output / monitoring as a native part of the tool, configured via yaml.
 - Externalization of hard-coded configs into config/hi.yml

 ## Likely Features and Improvements ##